Euretta de Cosson Rathbone

-Rettles, as she was known, was born in Cairo, Egypt to the British head of Egypt's public works Claude Augustin de Cosson and Euretta Kirkbride, a Philadelphian descendant of a long line of Philadelphia Quakers.
-Her grandfather was a baron.
 She took up skiing while in finishing school in Switzerland.
-She became captain of the British ski team and won several events.
+She became captain of the British ski team and won several events, but never competed in the olympics as they were cancelled due to World War II.
 She won a combined event in 1939.
 She suffered a concussion in competition on Baldy Mountain in 1941.

 She married art museum director Perry T. Rathbone in 1945.
 She died in 2003 after being hit by a bus.
 She had three children and seven grandchildren.